Colombia–Peru War: End of the conflict

 The Peruvian forces in Leticia could not be forced to withdraw, but the events in Lima and the assassination of the Peruvian president changed the situation.
 The new Peruvian president ordered the undefeated Peruvian troops to leave Leticia.
 Part of Peru's Pacific fleet came through the Amazon River to engage in combat.

 Aftermath

 On the same day, Colombian President Enrique Olaya broke off all relations with Peru because of the aerial attack.
 He ordered an attack on Leticia, but it was repelled by Peruvian troops.

-On 30 April 1933, Peruvian President Sánchez was shot dead; 15 days later, his successor, Óscar Benavides, met with the head of the Colombian Liberal Party, Alfonso López Pumarejo, to secure an agreement to turn Leticia over to a League of Nations commission.
+On 30 April 1933, Peruvian President Sánchez Cerro was shot dead; 15 days later, his successor, Óscar Benavides, met with the head of the Colombian Liberal Party, Alfonso López Pumarejo, to secure an agreement to turn Leticia over to a League of Nations commission.

 Colombia and Peru met in Rio de Janeiro to sign the Rio de Janeiro Protocol in 1934.
 In the treaty, Peru stated, "We sincerely deplore the events that occurred starting September, 1932.
 Specifically those that damaged our relationship with Colombia."
 The Salomón-Lozano Treaty was also reaffirmed by the treaty.